Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 ► Book your horseback ride tour VIATOR

-If you are looking for great vegetarian or vegan restaurants I can suggest a few that I have tried.
+If you’re looking for great vegetarian or vegan restaurants, I can suggest a few that I’ve tried.

 Located in a lovely garden right in front of the house-museum of Diego Rivera, they not only offer a variety of healthy meals but also organize and promote cultural and art events.
 Escarola is a great place to check out.

-This Middle-east cuisine offers delicious vegetarian and vegan dishes.
+This Middle Eastern cuisine offers delicious vegetarian and vegan dishes.
 It used to be a tiny restaurant with a long waiting line.

 But now they have changed location and they can welcome more people so you can have a relaxed healthy email in a cozy environment.